GilesStrong/SuperTML_HiggsML_Test/README.md

     - Public-private AMS on test data at chosen cut = 2.95-2.95
     - Maximum public-private AMS on test data = 3.00-3.04

-- Contact with authors 17/07/19 (no answer as of 17/08/19):
+- Contact with authors 17/07/19 (replied 23/01/20):
-  - How is the cut optimised, on validation or testing?
+  - How is the cut optimised, on validation or testing? = no answer
-  - Are the private and public subsets of the test data extracted and the AMS computed on each, or is a single AMS computed on the entire test dataset without reweighting?
+  - Are the private and public subsets of the test data extracted and the AMS computed on each, or is a single AMS computed on the entire test dataset without reweighting? = no answer
+  - Authors pointed to https://github.com/EmjayAhn/SuperTML-pytorch which tests SuperTML on iris dataset and achieves 97% accuracy (paper reports 93% accuracy).
+Suggested I try my implementation on iris to rule out problems in image preparation.
+    - Over several emails I requested they check their usage of the testing set (full usage when computing AMS gives double the integrated luminosity = ~sqrt(2) increase in AMS (sqrt(2)*2.95 = 4.17, i.e. consistent with claimed 3.979))
+    - Agreed to test my implementation on Iris dataset

+- Iris tests:
+  - Baseline: Out-of-the-box SKLearn Random Forest = 97% validation accuracy.
+  - SuperTML: ImageNet-pretrained ResNet34 = 97% validation accuracy (with and without initial frozen training)
+  - SuperTML: Randomly initialised ResNet34 = 97% validation accuracy

 ## Requirements